Bernard Tomic: 2008–2009: Professional debut

-At the age of 15 Tomic began competing in professional events.
+At the age of 15, Tomic began competing in professional events.
 Tomic began 2008 at the Australian Open where he was given a place in the qualifying draw.
 He defeated Wang Yeu-tzuoo of Taiwan in the first round in three sets, after saving five match points but lost to Prakash Amritraj in the next round.

 In August, Tomic reached the first professional final of his career at an F2 tournament in Indonesia.
 He defeated Kittipong Wachiramanowong, Peng Hsien-yin, Peerakiat Siriluethaiwattana and Kento Takeuchi en route to the final without dropping a set, before losing to Yūichi Sugita in three sets.
 In December, Tomic competed at a F12 tournament in Australia where he defeated fellow Australian James O'Brien in the first round before controversially walking off court whilst down a set and 3–1 against Marinko Matosevic in his next match.
 Towards the end of 2008, Tomic stated that he would no longer compete in junior tournaments and instead focus solely on senior tournaments.
 In March 2009, the ITF suspended Tomic from playing professional tournaments for a month.

 In January 2009, Tomic was granted a wildcard into his first ATP Tour event, the Brisbane International, where he lost to Fernando Verdasco in the first round.
 He was also granted a wildcard into the 2009 Australian Open, drawing Potito Starace in the first round.
 He won the match, after saving two set points in the fourth-set tie-break and thus became the youngest-ever male tennis player to win a senior Australian Open Grand Slam tournament match.
 In the second round, he lost to Gilles Müller in four sets.
 Tomic also contested the mixed doubles event with fellow 16-year-old Australian Monika Wejnert but the pair lost to the Canadian pairing of Aleksandra Wozniak and Daniel Nestor in the first round.

 Tomic received wildcards into Australian Challenger tournaments in Burnie and Melbourne held in February.
 He reached the quarterfinals in Burnie before winning his first Challenger title in Melbourne at the age of 16.
 He later received a wildcard into the 2009 French Open but was easily beaten by Philipp Kohlschreiber in the first round.

 Following the defeat, Tomic decided to return to the junior tour to contest the Grand Slam tournaments and reached the quarterfinals of the French Open.
 At Wimbledon, Tomic lost in the final round of qualifying to Édouard Roger-Vasselin.
-He contested the junior tournament and reached the semifinals before being losing to the eventual champion, Andrey Kuznetsov.
+He contested the junior tournament and reached the semifinals before losing to the eventual champion, Andrey Kuznetsov.
 In September, Tomic won the 2009 US Open junior singles title by defeating Chase Buchanan in the final.
 In December 2009, Tomic lost in the final of the Australian Open Wildcard Playoff to Nick Lindahl.
 He finished the year as the world No. 286.